We are Award-Winning South Bend Truck Accident Lawyers

 • Property damage: Cost of repairs or replacement.

-• Pain and suffering: You may be eligible to claim damages for the physical pain, emotional distress, and mental anguish caused by the trucking accident.
+• Pain and suffering: Physical pain, emotional distress, and mental anguish.

-• Disability or disfigurement: Damages that impact your quality of life, future earning capacity, and emotional well-being.
+• Disability or disfigurement: Impact on quality of life, future earning capacity, and emotional well-being.

 Still, the number of damages that may be recoverable after a trucking accident can vary depending on the unique facts and circumstances of your case, as well as the applicable laws in Indiana according to your portion of responsibility.